Cincinnati Financial Corp. (CINF). Below are some highlights from the above linked analysis:

 CINF was founded by independent insurance agents in order to better service their needs by providing them preferential treatment when picking an underwriter.
 The company primarily sells commercial property-casualty insurance with a smaller personal lines exposure marketed through a select group of independent insurance agencies.
 With its business concentration in its Midwest region, the company is exposed to weather-related calamities.

-The company enjoys a low debt to total capital of 13% and currently has a FCF Payout of 30%, down from 34% in my last analysis.
-The stock is trading at a premium to my calculated fair value of $49.07.
-This stock has been a solid performer, as such, I will continue to look for opportunities to buy.
+The company enjoys a low debt to total capital of 12% and currently has a FCF Payout of 34%, up from 32% in my last analysis.
+The stock is trading at a slight premium to my calculated fair value of $49.40.
+However, based on dividend fundamentals, I am will continue to look for opportunities to buy.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.